 Lean Cuisine’s pasta dishes are highly rated by customers.
-The Five Cheese Rigatoni meal does look comforting and it’s great you can have a low-calorie meal with plenty of cheese.
+The Five Cheese Rigatoni meal does look comforting, and it’s great you can have a low-calorie meal with plenty of cheese.

 It doesn’t offer any vegan or gluten-free plans, but you can filter recipes to exclude ingredients.
 For example, you can choose to avoid meals that contain dairy, nuts, wheat, and fish.
 Even if you filter the menu to exclude lactose, you can still find 43 suitable meals.

 The first week on a Nutrisystem plan is slightly more restrictive.
 This is because it’s designed to kickstart your weight loss journey.
-During this week, you can only consume the brand’s own meals and shakes, after that, there is more flexibility and you can start to incorporate your own home-cooked meals.
+During this week, you can only consume the brand’s own meals and shakes; after that, there is more flexibility, and you can start to incorporate your own home-cooked meals.

-Lean Cuisine has meals which are gluten-free, vegetarian, low-carb, and high in protein.
+Lean Cuisine has meals that are gluten-free, vegetarian, low-carb, and high in protein.
 It also has 4 meals approved by the American Diabetes Association.
 This makes the menu easy to navigate according to health needs.

 Unfortunately, it doesn’t offer vegan-friendly dishes or cater to allergens.
 You can’t filter the menu to exclude certain ingredients like you can with Nutrisystem.

 You might struggle with the lack of variety when it comes to dining on Lean Cuisine.
 There are currently 55 meals to choose from, only 14 of which are meat-free, and many of them aren’t able to meet niche requirements.
-If you are gluten free, there’s only 7 meals to choose from, which is very limited.
+If you are gluten-free, there’s only 7 meals to choose from, which is very limited.

 When it comes to delivery, Nutrisystem can be the only winner.
 This is because Nutrisystem is the only service that actually offers delivery.
 The meals arrive in an insulated box every week, and the packaging is almost entirely recyclable or biodegradable.

 Ordering from Nutrisystem is easy once you’ve got your head around the different plans.
 When you’ve chosen the best one for you, placing your order is straightforward.
-Just make sure you check the most suitable options on screen so you get exactly what you need.
+Just make sure you check the most suitable options on screen, so you get exactly what you need.